developeruche/cryptography-n-zk-research/README.md

 ## KZG polynomial commitment scheme

-This is a Rust implementation of the Kate Commitments (KZG) polynomial commitment scheme.
+This is a RUST implementation of the Kate Commitments (KZG) polynomial commitment scheme.
 KZG allows you to commit to a polynomial while keeping the contents hidden.

 **Features**